Hypothesis-Driven Feature Manifold Analysis in LLMs via Supervised Multi-Dimensional Scaling: Experimental Setup

 \section{Experimental Setup}

 \paragraph{Data \& Prompt Setup}

 Based on the TIMEX3 specification \citep{pustejovskyISOTimeMLInternationalStandard2010}, we create five synthetic datasets and three variants, probing precise aspects of temporal understanding over a variety of numerical quantities (Table \ref{tab:datasets}).
 All sentences across datasets have a similar format: they describe an action performed by three individuals, the action is associated with a temporal expression, and a continuation cue is attached to elicit temporal reasoning.
 The right answer is always one of the three names mentioned in the context.
-We randomise the names, actions, and temporal expressions to increase robustness but keep the same structure across all samples.
+We randomize the names, actions, and temporal expressions to increase robustness but keep the same structure across all samples.
 Temporal expressions are sampled uniformly across a given range, but respecting some plausibility constraints (e.g. \enquote{\exampleg{once per year}} is never associated with common actions such as \enquote{\exampleo{takes a shower}}).
 We also make sure names are always tokenized as a single token for all models.
 The three variants \example{date\_season}, \example{date\_temperature}, and \example{time\_of\_day\_phase} share the same context and range with their main counterparts, but ask a different question that requires a different type of reasoning (e.g. \enquote{\exampler{The only person born in spring is}}).
-See Appendix \ref{sec:appendix-temporal} for an extended discussion on our temporal taxonomy and datasets.
+Overall, our data exhibits greater variability than similar datasets used in previous literature.
+See Appendix \ref{sec:appendix-temporal} for an extended discussion on our temporal taxonomy, datasets and for the variability analysis.

 \paragraph{LM Selection} The bulk of our analysis is performed on three models from different families: Qwen2.5-3B-Instruct~\citep{qwenteamQwen25TechnicalReport2025}, Llama-3.2-3B-Instruct~\citep{grattafioriLlama3Herd2024}, gemma-2-2b-it~\citep{gemmaGemma3Technical2025}.
 We also study what impact instruction tuning has on these representations by comparing these models with their base versions.
 For the Llama family, we also study larger models to observe whether the manifolds we identify persist at scale: Llama-3.1-8B-Instruct and Llama-3.1-70B-Instruct.
 Due to computational constraints, we run these models using 4-bit quantization.